-(1) Approve an extension of the Interim Urgency Ordinance No. 1072 adopted on March 26, 2024, allowing Permittees to install pad-mounted transformers within development projects while the City monitors the nationwide supply chain issues related to underground transformers, and (2) introduce and waive the first reading of a permanent ordinance to amend Brentwood Municipal Code Section 16.120.120.
+Approve an extension of the Interim Urgency Ordinance No. 1072 adopted on March 26, 2024, allowing Permittees to install pad-mounted transformers within development projects while the City monitors the nationwide supply chain issues related to underground transformers.

-Neither the proposed Interim Urgency Ordinance, nor the permanent ordinance, is an action subject to the California Environmental Quality Act (CEQA), as the actions have no potential for resulting in physical change to the environment.
+The proposed Interim Urgency Ordinance extension is an action not subject to the California Environmental Quality Act (CEQA), as the action has no potential for resulting in physical change to the environment.
 (14 Cal.
 Code.
 Regs. § 15358.)
-Further, adoption of the Urgency Ordinance extension and permanent ordinance are exempt under CEQA because they will not cause a change in any of the physical conditions within the area affected by the ordinances.
+Further, adoption of the Urgency Ordinance extension are exempt under CEQA because they will not cause a change in any of the physical conditions within the area affected by the ordinances.
 (14 Cal.
 Code Regs. § 15061(b)(3).)